Rotem Keller

-Rotem Keller (רותם קלר; born 9 November 2002) is an Israeli professional footballer who plays as a center-back for Israeli Premier League club Hapoel Hadera on loan from Maccabi Netanya.
+Rotem Keller (רותם קלר; born 9 November 2002) is an Israeli professional footballer who plays as a center-back for Israeli Premier League club Maccabi Netanya.

 Club career

 Keller started his career in the Hapoel Hadera's children team and when he was 10 moved to Maccabi Netanya.
 On 15 June 2022 Keller made his senior debut with at the 1–3 loss against Bnei Yehuda at the Israeli Premier League.

 On 2 February 2022 loaned to the Nemzeti Bajnokság I club Diósgyőr until the end of the season.